Brunch & Batter

 Ingredients

-• 1 bottle (750ml) Prosecco, chilled
+• 1 bottle (750ml) prosecco, chilled

-• 4 medium plums about 1 pound
+• 4 medium red flesh plums about 1 pound

 • fresh mint for serving, optional